D-pad: Components

+The housing of the controller or other device holds these components together.
+The central pivot keeps all four directions from being pressed at once and causes the D-pad to tilt into the direction pressed.
+Outside of gaming, D-pads are used for menu navigation and may lack the central pivot.
+Some remotes instead have a central "select" or "OK" button.
+With the increased usage of touchscreens, some applications offer virtual D-pads.

 On non-gaming equipment

 D-pads appear on a number of menu-driven devices as a simple navigational tool; though superficially similar to those used for gaming devices, they are not optimized for real-time control and therefore can usually accept input from only one direction at a time.
 Many, though not all, such designs include a trigger button in the center of the button arrangement, usually labeled "Enter", "OK", or the like.
 Some older devices do not have D-pads as such, but simple single-axis, up/down or left/right pads.
 On some remotes, the D-pad can also be used to control a robot using a signal-compatible receiver.

 On remote control devices, the buttons on the D-pad function in the same manner as other buttons, and are generally used to navigate on-screen menus.
 Though initially not common, the quick success of the DVD format led to wide availability of remote designs with D-pads circa 2000, and most current menu-driven consumer electronics devices include some sort of D-pad on the remote (and, occasionally, on the unit itself).

 In addition, many small computing and communications devices, particularly PDAs, mobile phones, and GPS receivers, include D-pads not only for menu navigation but as general input devices similar to a joystick or mouse.
 Less-sophisticated designs similar to those on remote controls appear on some calculators, particularly scientific and graphing calculators, which use the D-pad for cursor control on multi-line screens, as well as input/output recall, menu navigation, and occasionally direct screen access (graphing calculators in particular allow the use of the D-pad to determine values at specific points on a displayed graph).
 On programmable units, the D-pad can also be mapped directly, allowing it to be used as a gaming or pointer control.